Square POS App Review (Free Version)

 - Integrations: Customers like having access to the impressive Square App Marketplace, and they appreciated that add-ons were at a minimum.

-For a novice business owner, particularly one without a lot of upfront capital, Square is going to be an extremely intriguing option.
+For a novice business owner, particularly one without a lot of upfront capital, the Square Point of Sale system is going to be an extremely intriguing option.
 It still boasts one of the most user-friendly systems I’ve come across in an industry that seeks to make its products usable practically in utero.